Bankruptcy Do’s And Don’ts

 The legal right to a fresh start under the U.S. Bankruptcy Code comes with responsibilities.
 Even if you’re not sure that bankruptcy’s right for you, try to keep these ideas in mind as you deal with your debt problems.
 Following these do’s and don’ts will protect your future ability to take full advantage of your rights under bankruptcy law.

 For detailed advice about your situation and your options, there’s no substitute for talking to an experienced bankruptcy attorney.
-Contact us at O'Bryan Law Offices in Louisville, Frankfort or New Albany to Schedule a Free Consumer Bankruptcy Consultation*.
+We have years of experience with bankruptcy law and do not recommend filing bankruptcy without the help of an experienced attorney.
+Contact us at O’Bryan Law Offices with convenient locations in Louisville, Frankfort or New Albany to Schedule a Free Consumer Bankruptcy Consultation*.

 Important things to DO while considering filing for bankruptcy

 - Stay current on your payments on home mortgages or car loans, unless you are willing to give those assets up to the creditor.